Bluehost vs GoDaddy: which is better?

 As for Maximum, it is very overpriced and the only advantage is that you get unlimited SSL.
 Nope, that won’t cut.

 So only the Economy remains.
-And with the $1 deal, it’s really the best option you can get.
-Not many providers will give you a free domain at that price point.
+And with the $2.99 deal, it’s really the best option you can get.

 To get the best deal with GoDaddy, pick Economy and opt for a 1-year subscription.
-That’s just $12 for the first year and $107.88 on renewal.
+That’s $2.99/mo for the first year and affordable $107.88 in total on renewal.

 That being said, GoDaddy’s Economy is best for users that need short-term web hosting.
 You get a full year to test out the waters.